faisalhotak/tftic-labo-back/README.md

 ⚠️ <b><u>Make sure to update the variables according to your setup</u></b> ⚠️

+In IntelliJ IDEA, you can add environment variables by following these steps:

+1. Go to `Run` > `Edit Configurations...`
+2. Click on the `Environment Variables` field
+3. If you don't have any environment variables yet, click on the `Modify options` button
+4. You will see under `Operating System` -> `Environment Variables` click on it
+5. <b>Copy-paste</b> the environment variables there (and possibly update them according to your setup)

 Copy-paste the following environment variables in your IDE:

 ```